Software release life cycle: Alpha

 The alpha phase of the release life cycle is the first phase of software testing (alpha is the first letter of the Greek alphabet, used as the number 1).
 In this phase, developers generally test the software using white-box techniques.
 Additional validation is then performed using black-box or gray-box techniques, by another testing team.
 Moving to black-box testing inside the organization is known as alpha release.

 Alpha software is not thoroughly tested by the developer before it is released to customers.
 Alpha software may contain serious errors, and any resulting instability could cause crashes or data loss.
 Alpha software may not contain all of the features that are planned for the final version.
-In general, external availability of alpha software is uncommon in proprietary software, while open source software often has publicly available alpha versions.
+In general, external availability of alpha software is uncommon for proprietary software, while open source software often has publicly available alpha versions.
 The alpha phase usually ends with a feature freeze, indicating that no more features will be added to the software.
-At this time, the software is said to be feature complete.
-A beta test is carried out following acceptance testing at the supplier's site (alpha test) and immediately before the general release of the software as a product.
+At this time, the software is said to be feature-complete.
+A beta test is carried out following acceptance testing at the supplier's site (the alpha test) and immediately before the general release of the software as a product.

-In general, an alpha version or release of a software package intends to do something particular, and mostly does so, yet isn't guaranteed to do so fully.

-Feature complete
+Feature-complete

-A feature complete (FC) version of a piece of software has all of its planned or primary features implemented but is not yet final due to bugs, performance or stability issues.
-This occurs at the end of alpha testing of development.
+A feature-complete (FC) version of a piece of software has all of its planned or primary features implemented but is not yet final due to bugs, performance or stability issues.
+This occurs at the end of alpha testing in development.

-Usually, a feature-complete software still has to undergo beta testing and bug fixing, as well as performance or stability enhancement before it can go to release candidate, and finally gold status.
+Usually, feature-complete software still has to undergo beta testing and bug fixing, as well as performance or stability enhancement before it can go to release candidate, and finally gold status.